joeldalley/Soma/README.md

 Soma is a very simple HTML5 music player.

-Soma is copyright (c) 2013 Joel Dalley.
-Soma is distributed under the same license as Perl itself.
+Soma is copyright &copy; 2013 Joel Dalley.<br/>
+Soma is distributed under the same license as Perl itself.<br/>
 For more details, see the full text of the license in the file LICENSE.

 Overview